10 Best Home Remedies For Dry Cracked Feet

 - Continue using this remedy for two weeks to get some noticeable results.

 Does this sound strange?
-Have you ever thought about applying bananas to your
+Have you ever thought about applying bananas to your feet.
+Probably it sounds outlandish, yet, bananas are the best and most effective remedies to cure dry feet.

 - Take two overripe bananas and blend them and until you have got a thick paste;